Skip to main content

 Objectives

-• I can perform music at a variety of tempos.
+• I can play rhythms at different tempos.

 Copy Link